-7.4.2.8 Climate Feedbacks in ESMs
+7.4.2.8 Climate feedbacks in ESMs

-Since AR5, many modelling groups have newly participated in CMIP experiments, leading to an increase in the number of models in CMIP6 (Section 1.5.4).
+Since AR5, many modelling groups have newly participated in CMIP experiments, leading to an increase in the number of models in CMIP6 (Chapter 1, Section 1.5.4).
 Other modelling groups that contributed to CMIP5 also updated their ESMs for carrying out CMIP6 experiments.
 While some of the CMIP6 models share components and are therefore not independent, they are analysed independently when calculating climate feedbacks.
-This, and more subtle forms of model inter-dependence, creates challenges when determining appropriate model weighting schemes (Section 1.5.4).
+This, and more subtle forms of model inter-dependence, creates challenges when determining appropriate model weighting schemes (Chapter 1, Section 1.5.4).
 Additionally, it must be kept in mind that the ensemble sizes of the CMIP5 and CMIP6 models are not sufficiently large to sample the full range of model uncertainty.

 The multi-model mean values of all physical climate feedbacks are calculated using the radiative kernel method (Section 7.4.1) and compared with the assessment in the previous sections (Figure 7.10).
 For CMIP models, there is a discrepancy between the net climate feedback calculated directly using the time evolutions of ΔT and ΔN in each model and the accumulation of individual feedbacks, but it is negligibly small (Supplementary Material 7.SM.4).
 Feedbacks due to biogeophysical and non-CO2 biogeochemical processes are included in some models but neglected in the kernel analysis.
-In AR6, biogeophysical and non-CO2 biogeochemical feedbacks are explicitly assessed (Section 7.4.2.5).
+In the AR6, biogeophysical and non-CO2 biogeochemical feedbacks are explicitly assessed (Section 7.4.2.5).

-All the physical climate feedbacks apart from clouds are very similar in the CMIP5 and CMIP6 model ensembles (see also Table 7.10).
+All the physical climate feedbacks apart from clouds are very similar to each other in CMIP5 and CMIP6 model ensembles (see also Table 7.10).
 These values, where possible supported by other lines of evidence, are used for assessing feedbacks in Sections 7.4.2.1-7.4.2.3.
-A difference found between CMIP5 and CMIP6 models is the net cloud feedback,
+A difference found between CMIP5 and CMIP6 models is the net cloud feedback, which is larger in CMIP6 by about 20%.
+This change is the major cause of less-negative values of the net climate feedback in CMIP6 than in CMIP5 and hence an increase in modelled ECS (Section 7.5.1).